5 Dead, Others Injured In Shooting At Capital Gazette In Annapolis

 Law enforcement is asking people to avoid the area.
 Defense Highway and Generals Highway are closed at this time.

-WJZ’s Rick Ritter says a SWAT team arrived at the Baltimore Sun after a call had initially come into police claiming there was an active shooter there.
+WJZ’s Rick Ritter said a SWAT team arrived at the Baltimore Sun after a call had initially come into police claiming there was an active shooter there.

-Baltimore City police said there was some confusion, possibly because the Sun owns the Capital Gazette.
+Baltimore City police said there was some confusion, possibly because of The Sun and the Capital Gazette’s relationship.

-Maryland Governor Larry Hogan is aware of this shooting, and arrived on scene Thursday afternoon to stay updated on this situation.
+Maryland Gov. Larry Hogan was at the scene Thursday afternoon and released the following statement:

+“We are terribly saddened by the loss of five members of our community in today’s heinous shooting.
+The First Lady and I are praying for the victims, those who were injured, and their families, friends, and loved ones in this time of tragedy.

 CBS News reports White House spokeswoman Lindsay Walters says President Trump has been briefed on the shooting and “our thoughts and prayers are with all that are affected.”